Travel with Children

 Australian/New Zealand design standard AS/NZS 1754 for infant car seats.

 Some examples of the labels displayed on child safety seat approved under one of the above standards can be found below.
 Please note that you may be asked to show the approval labelling to our ground staff and cabin crew.
 So please make sure you know where to find it.

 If you are using a child safety seat or a child harness, you’ll need to show our cabin crew that you’ve fitted the child safety seat/harness securely and in accordance with the manufacturer’s instructions.
 Please note that the manufacturing standards and instructions must be provided to our ground staff and cabin crew for reference, when required.
 The use of child safety seat and child harness on board is subject to all child safety seat requirements.
 Both cannot be installed on seats at the emergency exit rows as well as the rows immediately before and after it.

-You can request for infant/child meals on all SilkAir operated flights, except those between Singapore and Kuala Lumpur.
-Please make the requests at time of online booking.
+Infant/child meals are available on all SilkAir operated flights, except those between Singapore and Kuala Lumpur.
+Please make the requests at time of booking.

 Please contact your local SilkAir office if you require any assistance.

-While a limited number of bassinets are available onboard on a first-come, first-served basis, we recommend that you request for a bassinet upon booking to assure easy travel with your infants.
+While only a limited number of bassinets are available onboard on a first-come, first-served basis, we recommend that you request for a bassinet when you book an infant ticket to assure easy travel with your infants.